Co-trimoxazole

 - The usual dose for adults is 2 tablets twice a day.

 - The dose for children will depend on their body weight.
-It is usually given 2 times a day.
+It's usually given 2 times a day.

-- Your doctor will advise you how long to take co-trimoxazole for (usually 5 to 7 days) but for urinary tract infections, it may only be needed for 1 to 3 days.
+- Your healthcare provider will advise you about how long to take co-trimoxazole for.
+It's usually taken for 5 to 7 days, but for urinary tract infections it may only be needed for 3 days.

-- Always take your co-trimoxazole exactly as your doctor has told you.
+- Always take your co-trimoxazole exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 Read more about the co-trimoxazole paediatric dose calculator.

-- Timing of your doses: Co-trimoxazole is usually taken 2 times a day.
-Try to space the doses evenly throughout the day such as the first thing in the morning and at bedtime.
-Ideally these times should be at 12 hours apart.
-Co-trimoxazole is best taken with food.
-Swallow the tablets with a drink of water.
-Do not chew them.
+- Timing: Co-trimoxazole is usually taken 2 times a day.
+Try to space the doses evenly throughout the day such as first thing in the morning and at bedtime.
+Ideally these times should be 12 hours apart.

 - Missed dose: If you forget to take your dose, take it as soon as you remember.
-But, if it is nearly time for your next dose, take the next dose at the right time.
-Do not take extra doses to make up for a forgotten dose.
+But if it's nearly time for your next dose, take the next dose at the usual time.
+Don’t take 2 doses at the same time to make up for a forgotten dose.

-- Finish the course: It is important to take the whole course of antibiotics for the number of days your doctor has told you to.
-You should start to get better after taking co-trimoxazole for a few days.
-If you do not feel better or get more unwell, contact your doctor.
+- Finish the course: It’s best to take the whole course of antibiotics for the number of days your healthcare provider has told you to.
+You should start to get better after you've been taking co-trimoxazole for a few days.
+If you don’t feel better or get more unwell, contact your healthcare provider.
+Don't stop taking it, even if you feel your infection has cleared up.

 Here are some things to know when you're taking co-trimoxazole.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- Co-trimoxazole does not have direct interactions with alcohol.
-This means that most people could have the occasional drink while taking it without any serious problems.
-However, if co-trimoxazole makes you feel sick (nausea), do not drink alcohol as it will make you feel worse.
+- Alcohol: Co-trimoxazole doesn't directly interact with alcohol.
+This means that most people can have the occasional drink while taking it without any serious problems.
+However, if co-trimoxazole makes you feel sick (nausea), don't drink alcohol as it will make you feel worse.

-- If you are taking the contraceptive pill, you do not usually need to use additional contraception if you're taking co-trimoxazole.
-But if the antibiotic or the illness they're treating cause diarrhoea or vomiting, lasting more than 24 hours, absorption of the contraceptive pill may be affected.
-If this happens, ask your doctor or pharmacist for advice about contraception over the following few days.
+- If you're taking the contraceptive pill, you don't need to use additional contraception if you're taking co-trimoxazole.
+But if you have diarrhoea (runny poo) or vomiting (being sick) that lasts more than 24 hours, absorption of the contraceptive pill may be affected.
+If you have diarrhoea or vomiting, ask your healthcare provider for advice.

 Like all medicines, co-trimoxazole can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.